Graphs for torus actions on oriented manifolds with isolated fixed points and classification in dimension 6

 Suppose that the multiplicity of $l$ in $T_{p_1}M$ is 2.
 Let $[+,l,l,x]$ be the fixed point data of $p_1$ for some positive integer $x$.
 By Lemma \ref{l82}, there is a fixed points $q \in F \cap M^{S^1}$ that has fixed point data $[-,l,l,x]$.
 By Step 1, the labels of the edges of $p_1$ ($p_2$) are $l$, $l$, and $x$.

 Let $M'$ ($\Gamma'$) be a self connected sum at $p_1$ and $q$ of $M$ ($\Gamma$).
-By Proposition \ref{p48}, $\Gamma'$ describes $M'$ and satisfies Property A. Because a self connected sum removes fixed points $p_1$ and $q$ that have the opposite fixed point data (i.e., $\Sigma_{p_1}=-\Sigma_{p}$), this corresponds to Operation (1) of Theorem \ref{t62}.
+By Proposition \ref{p48}, $\Gamma'$ describes $M'$ and satisfies Property A. Because a self connected sum removes fixed points $p_1$ and $q$ that have the opposite fixed point data (that is, $\Sigma_{p_1}=-\Sigma_{p}$), this corresponds to Operation (1) of Theorem \ref{t62}.

 \textbf{From now on $p_1$ has $l$ once - We divide into more cases}